smittytone/HighlighterSwift/README.md

 ## Platform Support

-**HighlighterSwift** supports macOS 11 (Big Sur) and up, and iOS 12 and up. iOS support is untested, however.
+**HighlighterSwift** supports macOS 11 (Big Sur) and up, iOS (iPadOS) 12 and up, tvOS 12 and up, and visionOS 1 and up. iOS, tvOS and visionOS support remains untested, however.

 ## Installation